jcu-eresearch/plone-user-doc/source/dashboard.rst

 news items.

 You control which portlets you view in your dashboard, and where they are placed.
-The following screen capture shows what one user\might see on their
+The following screen capture shows what a user might see on their
 dashboard:

 .. image:: images/dashboard.png